Change in Quantity Supplied

 Detailed Explanation:

-A company's supply curve illustrates the number of goods and services the company is willing to supply at every price.
-The quantity supplied is represented by a point on the supply curve and is the amount a producer is willing to supply of a good or service at a specific price.
+A company’s supply curve illustrates the number of goods and services the company is willing to supply at every price.
+A point on the supply curve represents the amount a producer is willing to provide of a good or service at a specific price.
 A supply curve slopes upward because higher prices result in higher profits and induce suppliers to increase production.
 The supply curve also assumes the production process and outside influences are held constant, including the technology, input costs, regulations, the number of firms in the industry, future expectations, regulations, and tax rates.
 A change in any of these results in a new supply curve, which economists refer to as a change in supply.

 Dig Deeper With These Free Lessons: